hdbeukel/james-analysis-R/README.md

 Changes
 =======

-A list of changes is provided in the CHANGES file.
+A list of changes is provided in the NEWS file.

 [james-github]:     https://github.com/hdbeukel/james